AmanHogan/clean-up/readme.md

 This module contains the main classes responsible for the robot's control and behavior.

-- `Navigator`: Keeps track of the robot's logical orientation.
+- `Navigator`: Keeps track of the robot's orientation.
 - `Robot`: Custom-defined class for the LEGO EV3 robot, responsible for moving and turning.

 ### 2. `behaviors.py`